ivmai/bdwgc/docs/porting.md

   cases.
   2. Ensuring that the `atomic_ops` package at least minimally supports the platform.
-If incremental GC is needed, or if pthread locks do not perform adequately as the allocation lock, you will probably need to ensure that a sufficient `atomic_ops` port exists for the platform to provided an atomic test and set operation.
+If incremental GC is needed, or if pthread locks do not perform adequately as the allocator lock, you will probably need to ensure that a sufficient `atomic_ops` port exists for the platform to provided an atomic test and set operation.
 The latest GC code can use GCC atomic intrinsics instead of `atomic_ops` package (see